What is the JET programme in Japan?

 Japan is a country that has been enticing EFL teachers for decades.
 With a fascinating culture, ancient traditions, and a strong TEFL jobs market it’s easy to see why.
 Japan is one of the world’s most developed nations.
 And with a population that’s hungry to learn English, the JET Programme gives graduates the chance to experience Japanese culture and etiquette.
 Furthermore, the programme offers a gateway into the Japanese professional world, the chance to help young learners, and the opportunity to travel around the country.

+With more support than a typical TEFL job, the JET Programme in Japan is an excellent option for new teachers and those who have little experience living abroad.
 But what are the requirements, what’s included for participants, and how do you apply?
-We take a look at everything you need to know about securing a coveted place on the JET programme!
+We take a look at everything you need to know about securing a coveted place on it!

 - 36 million yen annual salary (£24,000 / $31,500)

 - Accommodation assistance

 - 10 to 20 days paid annual leave